 Most startups that are raising their first funds from investors using a convertible note or a SAFE usually sign financing agreements that include a valuation cap.
 If your company has solid traction numbers and you are a strong negotiator, you may be able to negotiate a SAFE or convertible note that is uncapped, meaning it has no valuation cap attached.
 When startups raise bridge financing in between equity financing rounds, convertible notes are often used without a cap, but with a discount of 10% or 20% (or even more) on the priced financing round which will happen soon thereafter.

 As a founder raising funds using SAFEs or convertible notes, it is important to understand what is happening to your cap table and how much your ownership stake as a founder will be diluted.
 SAFEs are convenient to use, but by avoiding equity financing and issuing preferred shares, founders sometimes end up giving away more of the company than they originally anticipated.
-Then, when they go to raise their first priced financing round, the dilution numbers can be quite shocking.
+Then, when they go to raise their first seed round or Series A, the dilution numbers can be quite shocking.
 When you send a SAFE to an investor on Capbase, our software models the dilution so you always understand how much of your company you are selling to a specific investor.

 Different Outcomes When Taking an Early Exit

 If you are looking to sell your company early, convertible notes and SAFEs have similar payout mechanisms when a change of control occurs (like an acquisition or an IPO) before conversion into preferred shares in the next priced round.